Arseno11/Project_Webgis_IoT/README.md

 ### Project About

-Programming language and library used.
+This project using programming language and library.

 * [![Php][Php.com]][Php-url]
 * [![Leaflet][leaflet.com]][Leaflet-url]